Miljar/http-cache-notes/README.rst

 Cache invalidation is the act of informing a client that its cache of a requested resource is not valid anymore, thus prompting the client to refresh its cache, effectively transmitting the resource content again.

+The key approach here is that resources are cached for a short period of time.
+On each request to the resource, the client sends the appropriate headers to verify the cache validity.
+While the cache is valid, the response will inform the client that nothing has changed with a ``304 Not Modified`` status code.
+The client will then renew keep its cache of the resource for the specified amount of time.

+The main benefit of this approach is that with the short caching time, you are able to quickly serve new content for the requested resource.
+Responsability for a correct implementation lies both with the client who should send the correct headers as with the receiving end which should correctly respond to the provided `Request Headers`.

 Cache Invalidation With Last-Modified
 ....